mysteryperutours/pburtchaell.com/src/content/projects/2015-react-notification.md

 externalLink: 'https://github.com/pburtchaell/react-notification'
 externalLinkDescription: See the project on GitHub
 ---
-This library enables developers to implement snackbar notifications in  React web applications.
+React Notification is used to implement snackbar notifications in React web applications.
 Snackbar notifications, a common pattern in Material Design, are used to display text notifications.
 According to [the official specification from Google](https://material.io/guidelines/components/snackbars-toasts.html), snackbars contain "a single line of text directly related to the operation performed."

 With this library, developers can either display a single notification or a stack of multiple notifications.
 For both, enter and exit animations are handled by the component.